expectingtofly/LMS_BBC_Sounds_Plugin/README.md

 9. Subscribing and Bookmarking from within the plugin
 10. Integration with BBC Account for "Continue Listening"

+Plus more, with the aim of a full implementation of the all the BBC Sounds Features.

 The plugin is available to be installed from "3rd Party Plugins" of your LMS installation.

 Full details can be found <a href="https://github.com/expectingtofly/LMS_BBC_Sounds_Plugin/wiki">in the Wiki.</a>